-Although different from traditional styles, servant leaders can build motivated and capable teams that succeed in business.
+Although different from leaders following more traditional styles, servant leaders can build motivated and capable teams.

-If you're a leader looking to try their hand at this leadership style, make sure that you understand who your employees are as people, provide them with the tools and support they need to succeed, and act as an ever-present resource, no matter what they need.
+If you’re a leader looking to try your hand at this leadership style, make sure that you understand who your employees are as people, provide them with the tools and support they need to succeed, and act as an ever-present resource.